Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

   }
 ```

-Once `Instance` or `Initialize` is called the information is definitely locked.
+Once `Instance` or `Initialize` is called the  `CoreApplicationIdentity.Instance` singleton is definitely locked.